Foster

 Yes, although the seasoned foster volunteers will tell you that they:

-the right adopter come along for their foster pet and just know the
+- Love seeing the right adopter come along for their foster pet and just know the pet is going to have a happy life in a loving home.

-receive wonderful updates and photos from the adopters.
+- Often will receive wonderful updates and photos from the adopters.

-about the next pet in the shelter who needs them now.
+- Always think about the next pet in the shelter who needs them now.

 Fostering is an excellent option for you if